Lambing should be fun.

 can be provided through complete grain mixes or mineral supplements

-such as dicalcium phosphate, bonemeal, and limestone.
+such as dicalcium phosphate, bone meal, or limestone.
+Kelp is also a good source of calcium.
 If low quality

 forage is fed, calcium should be supplemented through the grain